airbr/golang-hugo-blog/content/web-performance/index.md

 I love web performance.
 It is a mixture of the kinds of challenges I love.

 This website is statically generated with [Hugo](https://gohugo.io/) for performance.
-Static site generators mean that useful HTML is prioritized first in what is delivered to a browser usually and performance usually improves on some key metrics.
 It works pretty fast!
 It is also pretty basic because I like it that way sometimes.

+If you have never run a web performance test before, I recommend to start with [Yellow Lab Tools - https://yellowlab.tools/](https://yellowlab.tools/).
+From entering a URL you will quickly get a graded score from running a test that gives a lot of useful information.

-Have you tried running tests before on websites?
+Have you tried running tests before on websites locally?
 Consider checking out a local Lighthouse test run for a start:

 * [Lighthouse - Chrome DevTools](https://developer.chrome.com/docs/lighthouse/overview/#devtools)